How to create test fits with HyparSpace

 Bringing your finished layout into Revit

-To import your Hypar Space results into Revit, make sure all Layout functions are visible, and click the "Download" button in the lower-right corner of the interface.
-Choose JSON from among the available options:
+To import your Hypar Space results into Revit click the "Download" button in the lower-right corner of the interface.
+Choose Revit from among the available options:

 Make sure you have the Hypar Plug-in for Revit installed.
 Download the installer from here: https://github.com/hypar-io/Hypar-Revit-Installers/releases